esolutionsone/REST-API-Explorer-Example/README.md

 ## Helpers and ActionHandlers

-### helpers.js
+## helpers.js
 **dropDownClicked**

     Will either add the clicked records index to showJson or remove it from showJson.
-Called from the Record component with is a subcomponent of the Response Table component.
-This handles the opening / closing of the json details of the response.
+Called from the Record component which is a subcomponent of the Response Table component.
+This handles the opening/closing of the json details of the response.

 **setApiValue**

     Sets values for the POST or GET request.
-It handles setting the form values, post field values, and the methods.
+It handles setting the form values, post field values, and methods.
 It's called from the Choice Input & Text Input components.

 **fetchValues**

     Calls the ProcessFetch function to fetch table values, it also leverages the debounce function to limit the calls it makes to the server.
 If the value is an empty string it will reset the state of the lookup field.
 This is leveraged by the Type Ahead Reference component.

 **sendRest**

     Handles the POST and GET requests and sends the dispatch requests to make REST API requests to your ServiceNow instance.
 It also handles (simple) form validation and will enforce mandatory fields.
     This also leverages the debounce function to limit the calls it makes to the server.
 If the mandatory fields check passes the processREST function will be called.

 **updateRowFields**

     Adds / Removes rows for the Post Fields component.
-It dynamically adds fields by incrementing the index number and also andles updating the state object that the fields are stored in.
+It dynamically adds fields by incrementing the index number and also handles updating the state object that the fields are stored in.
 This is called each time the plus or trash can buttons are clicked on the  Post Fields component.

 **processFetch**

     Called by the fetchValues function.
 It sends the dispatch "FETCH_VALUES" to the actionHandlers with the required inputs.

 **processREST**

     Determines if it is a GET or POST request and sends the appropriate dispatch "REST_GET" or "REST_POST" to the actionHandlers with the required inputs.
 This function is called by the sendRest function.

 **selectValue**

     Called by the Type Ahead Reference component and will call the function to update the state for the specific type ahead in question.
-In this case there is only one function to call (selectTable).
+In this case, there is only one function to call (selectTable).

 **selectTable**